 - Team Sports»

 - American Football»

 Top 5 Worst Draft Picks- Las Vegas Raiders

 These guys were brought in to help the team win, but couldn't accomplish anything on the field.
-Today I rank the top five worst draft picks by the Oakland Raiders.
+Today I rank the top five worst draft picks by the Las Vegas Raiders.

 5. Marc Wilson

 He won two Super Bowls... as a backup.

 At BYU, Marc Wilson became one of the most celebrated quarterbacks in school history.
 In BYU's air raid offense, he was able to put up big numbers in an era when offenses were built around running the ball.
 This style of play paved the way for other great Cougar quarterbacks like Jim McMahon, Steve Young, and Ty Detmer.

 Wilson was selected 15th overall in 1980.
 He spent much of his time flip flopping the starting job with Jim Plunkett He spent his first year as Jim Plunkett's backup then took over as the starter in 1981 when Plunkett struggled.
 He then was Plunkett's backup again in 1982.
 He backed him up again in 1983, but took over the starting job midway through the season, only injury his shoulder and have Plunkett take the position back and again lead the Raiders to another Super Bowl victory.
 Wilson switched with Plunkett again in 1984, but in 1985 he led the Raiders to the AFC West title.
 He eventually was replaced by Plunkett again in 1986.
 Wilson spent one more year in Oakland before being released in 1988.
 Talk about a headache.